Attaching a Shed-Dormer Roof

 I’m planning to add a shed dormer to my house.
-What are the different ways to tie the shed roof into the existing roof?
+What are the different ways to tie the new roof into the existing roof?

 Dan Cimaglio, Salem, OR